Personal Immigration

 It is also possible to rely on savings from the sale of property or investments provided they were owned or held in the 6 months prior to the date of application.

-For more information on the financial requirement under the Immigration Rules, or to discuss an application under Appendix FM of the Immigration Rules then please contact our experienced immigration barristers based in Covent Garden, London on 0203 617 9173 or via our online enquiry form.
+For more information on the financial requirement for a UK Spouse Visa or UK Partner Visa under the Immigration Rules, or to discuss an application for a UK Spouse Visa or UK Partner Visa, contact our immigration barristers on 0203 617 9173 or via the form below.

 SEE HOW OUR IMMIGRATION BARRISTERS CAN HELP YOU